Expert Witness Testimony

 Who is an expert witness?

 An expert witness is a witness with increased knowledge in a specific field.
 Its role is to assist the court impartially in understanding the issues related to its area of expertise.
-The expert witness gives his opinion and can make recommendations or hypotheses within his area of competence.
+He gives his opinion and can make recommendations or hypotheses within his area of competence.

 When should you use the services of an expert witness?